Jays beat Yanks for 8th straight, 1/2 game back in wild card

 Grichuk also fouled off four two-strike pitches before driving one into the left-field seats leading off the fifth.

 Cortes slammed his glove and hat in the dugout after finishing the fifth.
-He worked through the sixth, allowing two runs and six hits with five strikeouts on 103 pitches.
+He worked through the sixth, allowing two runs on 103 pitches.

+“It’s not a secret to anybody,” Cortes said.
+“We’ve had a bad stretch for the past 10 games and we want to win just as much as everybody does.
+I think we know where we are in the standings, and we want to win games.”

 Rizzo spoiled Berríos’ shutout with his drive in the sixth, his 19th of the season and fifth since being acquired by the Yankees on July 30.